Tribological Part Production

-When the interference-fi t temperature of pressed plain bearing bushes should be increased, two annealing at the operating temperature range are advisable.
+When the interference-fit temperature of pressed plain bearing bushes should be increased, two annealing processes at the bushing operating temperature range are advisable.
 However, the admissible long-term service temperature can not be exceeded.

 When is an annealing process advisable?

-In the following cases, we suggest an additional annealing process and / or an intermediate annealing between machining and the final machining:
+In the following cases, we suggest an additional annealing process and / or an intermediate annealing between pre-machining and the final machining:

 - when tight tolerances are required

 - when an asymmetrical material removal or a big chip removal is required

 - with a big walls´ thickness variation on the end products

 - when sharp corners and edges must be machined